martaprilmay/arbcalc_demo/README.md

 While International Arbitral Institutions set their fees in different currencies, all results are provided in USD for convenience.
-To make correct exchange happen exchange rates are aquired *via* [Foreign exchange rates API](https://exchangeratesapi.io) in background every hour using Celery beat (Redis as broker).
+To make correct exchange happen exchange rates are acquired *via* [Foreign exchange rates API](https://exchangeratesapi.io) in background every hour using Celery beat (Redis as broker).